futureofcoding/futureofcoding.org/index.md

 <br>

-Future of Coding is a [community](/slack), [podcast](/episodes), and [research project](/log) organized by Steve Krouse.
+Future of Coding is a [community](/community), [podcast](#episodes), and [research project](/log) organized by Steve Krouse.

 <br>

-Join our [Slack community](https://join.slack.com/t/futureofcoding/shared_invite/enQtNjk1NDc2MTkzNjE4LWFjYTY2NDU1ODI1MTI5M2MwYjZlZTk4OTU5NTM1YTRiMDEwODZhN2Y3OWNhN2VmZDU4YmJiZjlhYTFjYmJhZGQ)!
-(The join link doesn't work on mobile.)
+Join our [Slack community](/community)!
 We share ideas, prototypes, opinions, and debate each other endlessly.
 We also organize meetups in NYC, London, Boston, SF, Kitchener-Waterloo, Seattle...
 [Learn more about our community here](./slack-readme).

 <br>